 - 1. The Executive Board of the parent company oversees entire risk management and internal control systems, formulate risk governance culture to support the organizational business operations according to the determined business direction and targets, ensures the effectiveness of the implementation of risk management framework and control systems of TISCO Group.
 The specific sub-committees have been appointed and delegated to oversee and control the dedicated responsible areas.
 In regard to the TISCO Financial Group, the parent company, the specific sub-committees have been appointed to centralize the oversight functions, namely: the Audit Committee, he Risk Oversight Committee, the Risk Management Committee, the Compliance and Operation Control Committee, Information Technology Management Committee and the Technology and Infrastructure Committee.
 Meanwhile, the TISCO Bank, a subsidiary within the TISCO Group has also established specific sub-committees in relevant with the banking business, namely the Audit Committee, the Risk Oversight Committee, the Risk Management Committee, the Credit Committee, and the Problem Loan Committee.
 As for other subsidiaries within the TISCO Group, the appointment of the sub-committees have been considered and established to be in line with the complexity of the business undertaking of each subsidiary as deemed necessary and appropriate.
 The risk management and control system of each subsidiary within TISCO Group shall be implemented in accordance with Internal Control Policy, Corporate Governance Policy and Risk Management Policy as well as the relevant quidelines determined by the parent control as enterprise-wide adoption. - 2.
 The Audit Committee of TISCO Financial Group shall perform duties independently in assessing the adequacy of the TISCO Group's internal control system established and supervised by the Executive Board including the effectiveness of the audit system.
 The Audit Committee of TISCO Financial Group shall consider Internal Control Assessment Form prepared by the management of the TISCO Group and concurred by Risk Oversight Committee on an annual basis prior proposing to the Board of Directors for consideration and approval.
 In regard to the oversight function for the group's risks, the Audit Committee reviews the policy and guidelines for internal audit, oversee the appropriateness of internal control system through the performance of duties of Internal Audit Function, Risk Management Function and the Audit Committee of other subsidiaries.
-The oversight functions are aimed to assess the fair accuracy of financial statements, the transparency of business undertakings, the adequacy and appropriateness of internal control and internal audit reporting process have been established in each company whilst internal audit and control process in other companies shall also be reported directly to the Audit Committee of TISCO Financial Group as well. - 3.
+The oversight functions are aimed to assess the fair accuracy of financial statements, the transparency of business undertakings, the adequacy and appropriateness of internal control and audit system of every business operations including the proceeding in compliance with laws and regulations.
+For other subsidiaries those been regulated by supervisory authorities, the Audit Committee, internal control and internal audit reporting process have been established in each company whilst internal audit and control process in other companies shall also be reported directly to the Audit Committee of TISCO Financial Group as well. - 3.
 The Risk Oversight Committee shall perform duties in ensuring the compliance with the risk management policies & strategies, and risk appetite.
 And exchange views with the Audit Committee in reviewing the sufficiency and effectiveness of overall risk management policies & strategies and risk appetite on regularly basis.
 The Report shall also be made to the Board regarding risk exposures, effectiveness of risk management, implementation progress of risk culture, significant issues and required improvement in compliance with risk management policies & strategies.